fosslinux/live-bootstrap/parts.rst

 ==============

 Latest GNU Automake from 1.9 series.
 Slightly annoyingly depends itself but it is easy to patch to make it buildable with 1.8.5.
-Then we rebuild ``automake-1.9`` with itself.

 findutils 4.2.33
 ================